Galex3/Instagram-API-PHP/README.md

 # Retrieving User Data
 Check https://developers.facebook.com/docs/instagram-basic-display-api/guides/getting-profiles-and-media and https://developers.facebook.com/docs/instagram-basic-display-api/reference/media.
 # Notes
 Many repositories have code for the Legacy Instagram API, which was disabled on June 29, 2020.
-That will not work anymore and you must use the Basic Display API or Graph API.
+That will not work anymore, and you must use the Basic Display API or Graph API.
 The latter targets Businesses and Creators and gives insight and full control over those accounts.